osl-devx/ces-twilio-adapter/README.md

 ### 2. Run Locally

-**Important Note for Googlers:** Do not install and run `ngrok` on your workstation within the corporate network.
-Instead, use Cloud Shell within your Google Cloud project.
+**Important Security Note:** If you are working within a corporate network, running tools like `ngrok` on your workstation can expose internal network resources to the public internet, which may violate your company's security policies.
+Before proceeding, consult with your security team to understand the approved procedures for such tasks.
+They may provide a specific development environment or machine for this purpose.
+If your company's policy allows, using a sandboxed environment like Google Cloud Shell can be a safer alternative.
 The `script/setup-cloud-shell.sh` script is provided for easy setup within Cloud Shell.

 1.  **Start `ngrok`:** In a terminal, start `ngrok` to create a public tunnel to your local port 8080.
     ```bash